Maji Maji Rebellion

+Causes

-After the scramble for Africa among the major European powers in the 1880s, Germany reinforced its hold on several formal African colonies.
+After the Scramble for Africa among the major European powers in the 1880s, Germany reinforced its hold on several formal African colonies.
 These were German East Africa (Tanzania, Rwanda, Burundi, and part of Mozambique), German Southwest Africa (present-day Namibia), Cameroon, and Togoland (today split between Ghana and Togo).

 The Germans had a relatively weak hold on German East Africa.
 However, they maintained a system of forts throughout the interior of the territory and were able to exert some control over it.
 Since their hold on the colony was weak, they resorted to using violently repressive tactics to control the population.
-This led to famed rebel leaders like Susiye Baoka having to lead guerilla struggles against them, mainly inspired by the bolasuka strategy, to use massive fireballs to destroy enemy lines.
-The Bolasuka strategy proved effective.